Max Friedrich Meyer: Behaviourism

 Meyer was an early advocate of behaviourism in America.
 In his book, The Psychology of the Other, he argues that psychology should focus on behaviour instead of the mind.
 Meyer did not deny the existence of consciousness like the other behaviourists at that time, he was simply against the utilization of introspection as a scientific tool.
 His reasoning behind this was that he felt that it was not necessary to study the mind to understand human behaviour.
 He thought that one just needed to study the nervous law which oversees human behaviour to understand behaviour.
 Later in life Meyer taught courses about aesthetics as they had captured his attention during his undergraduate days.
 He went on to publish two journal articles about the topic.
 His work studies in the nervous system and behaviour came to the attention of John B. Watson, the father of behaviourism.
 Meyer published important monographs, textbooks and journal articles in both music and psychology.

 Language

 Meyer also contributed to the field of language.
 He contends that infants learn speech sounds through impersonation.
 At first, audial speech sounds are a reflex in the young.
 They hear a sound and react by shaping a comparable sound.
 After some time, this impersonation stops.
 Acquiring speech sounds is dependent on whether or not making a similar sound is valuable to an individual or not.
 This loss of reflex is the reason why people cannot learn new dialects easily.
-In his book, fitting into the silent words, he talks about this stenograph system which he has created based on phonetics.
+In his book, fitting into the silent world, he talks about this stenograph system which he has created based on phonetics.
 He argued that it can be effective in deaf people for oral education.
 To back up his argument, he presented longitudinal studies using his system in deaf people.